 Fully inclusive television – for over 30 years, Arbeitsgemeinschaft Behinderung und Medien e.V. (abm) has been raising awareness of the circumstances, concerns and interests of people with disabilities with extensive TV programming broadcast throughout Germany.
-ProSiebenSat.1 has supported the initiative since 2000 with the magazine show CHALLENGE, which is broadcast on kabel eins and SAT.1 Gold on the first Saturday of every month.
-In a thirty-minute report, our fellow citizens with disabilities are encouraged to participate actively in social life according to their own requirements.
-In addition, CHALLENGE informs non-disabled people about life with a disability, dismantles prejudices and promotes inclusive thinking.
+Since 2000, we have supported the initiative with the magazine show CHALLENGE, which is broadcast on kabel eins and SAT.1 Gold on the first Saturday of every month.
+The thirty-minute report motivates our fellow citizens with disabilities to participate actively in social life according to their own requirements.
+In addition, CHALLENGE informs non-disabled people about the life with disabilities, diminishes prejudices and promotes inclusive thinking.
 In 2017, the youth magazine “yoin” and the talk show “Krauthausen – face to face” were the first fully inclusive series to be integrated into the format, with optional subtitles, sign-language interpreters and soundtracks with audio description.
-This is an important development for the accessible “television of the future,” which ProSiebenSat.1 Group’s stations are actively helping to shape.
+This is an important development for the accessible television of the future, which ProSiebenSat.1 Group’s stations are actively shaping.

-Under the slogan “Writing for the general public”, FIRST STEPS invited together with its partners 14 participants with nine projects to the SevenPictures Film GmbH premises in Berlin on March, 22 and 23, 2019.
-After the keynote held by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Telling stories for the general public”, the panels of experts started, in which the participants received new impulses.
-Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – selected the three winners, who received exposé contracts.
+Under the slogan “Writing for the general public”, FIRST STEPS and its partners invited 14 participants with nine projects to the premises of SevenPictures Film GmbH in Berlin on March 22 and 23, 2019.
+After a keynote lecture by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Narrating for the general public”, the panels of experts began, in which the participants received new impulses.
+Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – finally chose the three winners, who were happy to receive exposé contracts.

 promotion of young talent in film